You are here

 The frequency and intensity of Canadian wildfires is increasing as a consequence of the changing global climate, as well as long-standing forest management practices (Flannigan et al., 2013).
 Fires pose a direct threat to lives and properties in some communities, and also cause episodes of extreme smoke pollution that threaten the health of populations over large geographic areas.

-- A report published by the Canadian Council of Forest Ministers (CCFM) found that the number of fires occurring at the wildland-urban interface is increasing and the damages are likely compounded due to climate change.
-(CCFM, 2013)
+A report published by the Canadian Council of Forest Ministers (CCFM) found that the number of fires occurring at the wildland-urban interface is increasing and the damages are likely compounded due to climate change.
+(Canadian Council of Forest Ministers, 2013)

 The resources assembled here are intended to assist public health practitioners, decision-makers, and the public by providing guidance regarding public health impacts, community preparedness, risk communication and response to wildfires and wildfire smoke.

-This Health Canada-funded project will look at public health preparedness and response to wildfire smoke events in three Canadian jurisdictions, with the aim of understanding practitioners needs and challenges.
+This Health Canada-funded project examines public health preparedness and response to wildfire smoke events in four Canadian jurisdictions, with the aim of understanding practitioners’ needs and challenges.
+The report provides insight into where future inquiry and capacity development might be warranted and builds on the experiences of public health practitioners to consolidate learning in this field.

 Selected External Resources